Urdatorn/norma-syllabarum-graecarum/README.md

 - Plato (*Cratylus*, prose)
 - Thucydides (prose)
 - Dioscorides (elegiac distichs)
-- Plutarch
+- Plutarch (*Stoicos absurdiora poetis dicere* 1057.C1-F1)
 - Epictetus (*Enchiridion* 1.1.1-1.5.1)
 - Origenes (*Contra Celsum* 1.1-1.20)
-- Nonnus
+- Nonnus (*Dionysiaca* 1-20)
 - Quintus (*Posthomerica* 1-20)

 We also include here the marked up corpus of all 79 textually-sound responding songs of Aristophanes, borrowed from my project *Aristophanis Cantica*.
-In order not to thus schew the benchmark towards comedy, it is recommended to test on the Aristophaean corpus separately.
+In order not to thus schew the benchmark towards comedy, it is recommended to test on the Aristophanean corpus separately.

 # Markup Format